DavidWells/davidwells.io-v1/content/blog/2019-07-12-respecting-do-not-track-with-analytics.md

 }
 ```

-Manually instrumenting every single analytics call in your app to respect the global DNT setting might might be **a lot of work**.
+Manually instrumenting every single analytics call in your app to respect the global DNT setting might be **a lot of work**.
 But it doesn't have to be.

 I'd recommend checking out the [analytics](https://www.npmjs.com/package/analytics) module.